 If the child needs to be accompanied by a travel companion for health reasons and it is therefore not prudent for them to travel alone, the child’s treatment provider will be responsible for documenting this.
-In the case of children who do not need a travel companion during the journey for health reasons, the case officer at the patient travel office will assess whether it is prudent for the child to travel alone.
+In the case of children who do not need a travel companion during the journey for health reasons, the patient travel office will assess whether it is prudent for the child to travel alone.

-Case officers at the patient travel offices must adhere to the following guidelines for assessing whether or not unaccompanied travel is prudent:
+The patient travel offices must adhere to the following guidelines for assessing whether or not unaccompanied travel is prudent:

 It is assumed that the child's carers will act as travel companions if it is not deemed prudent for the child to travel unaccompanied.
 In the case of air travel, specific requirements apply regarding when a travel companion is required.